kotivo/job-exam/README.md

      * responds with time saved (json-format)
    * **/** (http method GET)
      * serves the website content (html)

 Both time requests have following format (json):
-{ "time": "system date and time in ISO 8601 format" }
+{ "time": "system date and time in ISO 8601 format string" }

 ### Website
+ * language: HTML/JavaScript
+ * displays time (format of the time is not important, as long as date and time are human readable):
+   1. in UTC
+   2. in local timezone of the browser
+ * served by *API*
+ * jhhjh